loupe-php/loupe/README.md

 If your dataset contains seven, searching for `sevem` or `sevan` will match `seven`.
 But `tow` won't match `two` as it's less than 5 characters.

-In Loupe, the first character always has to match.

 In Loupe, this cannot be adjusted.
 Loupe just tries to give you better search results out of the box.
 If you need anything else, take a different search engine or consider contributing if you have a good use case.